 Any U.S. attorney works with the pleasure of the president.

-I think one of the biggest mistakes Donald Trump made, if he made, you know, one huge error, it was that he didn't fire everybody.
+I think one of the biggest mistakes Donald Trump made, if he made one huge error, it was that he didn't fire everybody.

-And anyway, so it's an it was an interim appointment.
+And anyway, so it was an interim appointment.

 Now he's since is gone, but the president gets to appoint the attorney for the Southern District of New York.

-It's one of the more highly prestigious and most important prosecutor jobs and and and areas of the country.
+It's one of the more highly prestigious and most important prosecutor jobs and areas of the country.

 It's neither here nor there.

-But you know, the he wouldn't apparently, according to the Wall Street Journal, sign a letter that he was that was critical of Mayor uh Comrade de Blasio and his handling of everything that's been happening, which by the way is warranted.
+But, you know, he wouldn't apparently, according to the Wall Street Journal, sign a letter that was critical of Mayor Comrade de Blasio and his handling of everything that's been happening, which, by the way, is warranted.

-You know, anyway, so the president, so this this whole goes down with Bill Barr, and Bill Barr actually said the following over the weekend that nobody paid any attention to.
+You know, anyway, so the president, so this whole goes down with Bill Barr.

-Okay, so that kind of blows his narrative out of the water that the that this was about political pressure to stop an investigation into Trump.
+Okay, so that kind of blows this narrative out of the water that this was about political pressure to stop an investigation into Trump.

 And Andy McCarthy was just on TV rightly saying that I don't think the Southern District of New York would tolerate any pressure.

-And I don't think most, you know, most prosecutors are swayed that way.
+And I don't think most prosecutors are swayed that way.

-And uh, but we'll give you a witness protection program, uh get out of jail free card if you just give us uh the name of John Gotti.
+But we'll give you a witness protection program, get out of jail free card if you just give us the name of John Gotti.

 That happens too.